OpenEndedGroup/Field/README.md

 	defaults write com.openendedgroup.Field use16 YES

 This tells Field to launch using an OS installed 1.6 VM.
-If you want to use an OpenJDK 1.7 VM place the .jdk bundle inside Contents/Plugins and:
+If you want to use an OpenJDK 1.7 VM place the .jdk bundle, named 1.7.0.jdk, inside Contents/Plugins and:

-	defaults delete com.openendedgroup.Field use16
+	defaults write com.openendedgroup.Field use16 NO

 Finally, to run from the command line, run